zerotier/libzt/include/README.md

-ZeroTier SDK API
+libzt API
 ======

-This is the externally facing C++ API for the SDK.
+This is the C++ API for libzt.
 It provides a platform-agnostic interface to the ZeroTier network virtualization service.
+All other [language bindings](../examples) are written in terms of this.